oroinc/documentation/bundles/platform/MicrosoftSyncBundle/index.rst

 OroMicrosoftSyncBundle
 ======================

-.. hint:: Microsoft 365 calendar synchronization is available since OroCRM v4.2.5 as part of the |Oro-Microsoft 365 Integration| extension.
-Task synchronization is available since v4.2.6.
+.. hint:: Microsoft 365 calendar synchronization is available starting from OroCRM v4.2.5 as part of the |Oro-Microsoft 365 Integration| extension.
+Task synchronization is available starting from v4.2.6.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 OroMicrosoftSyncBundle enables integration with Microsoft 365 in the Oro applications via |Microsoft Graph API|.